mohamedsabry20/Sales-Tableau-Dashboard/README.md

 # Sales-Tableau-Dashboard
 I am excited to share my recent Tableau Dashboard showcasing valuable insights into "Super Store Sales," implemented just last week.
 The dataset, generously provided by Information Technology Institute (ITI), underwent a comprehensive analysis.

-Steps were covered:
+# Steps were covered:

-Data Exploration:
+## 1_Data Exploration:
-    Thorough examination for Missing and Duplicate Values.
+   ### Thorough examination for Missing and Duplicate Values.

-Data Cleaning:
+## 2_Data Cleaning:
-    Removal of Duplicate, blank, and irrelevant data.
+ ###   Removal of Duplicate, blank, and irrelevant data.

-Data Preprocessing:
+## 3_Data Preprocessing:
-    Creation of new attributes for enhanced data analysis.
+ ###   Creation of new attributes for enhanced data analysis.

-Data Visualization:
+## 4_Data Visualization:
-    Development of an Interactive Dashboard featuring Key Performance Indicators, Trends, and Slicers.
+  ###  Development of an Interactive Dashboard featuring Key Performance Indicators, Trends, and Slicers.

-Insights from the Dashboard:
+# Insights from the Dashboard:

-The USA region leads in sales, contributing to a substantial 32% share amounting to 9.4 million.
+## 1_The USA region leads in sales, contributing to a substantial 32% share amounting to 9.4 million.

-Sales peak among customers with a Bachelor's degree in Education, accounting for 33.7% and 9.9 million.
+## 2_Sales peak among customers with a Bachelor's degree in Education, accounting for 33.7% and 9.9 million.

-The preferred payment mode is predominantly USD (50%, 14.65 million) followed by AUD (31.3%, 9.05 million).
+## 3_The preferred payment mode is predominantly USD (50%, 14.65 million) followed by AUD (31.3%, 9.05 million).

-Sales reach their zenith in June and October.
+## 4_Sales reach their zenith in June and October.

-Maximum profits are recorded in June and December.
+## 5_Maximum profits are recorded in June and December.

-Profits are highest in the fourth quarter of 2013.
+## 6_Profits are highest in the fourth quarter of 2013.

-The most demanded sub-category is Phones.
+## 7_The most demanded sub-category is Phones.

-The most profitable product is the "Mountain 200 Black, 38."
+## 8_The most profitable product is the "Mountain 200 Black, 38."

-A promotion level of 2.01 million leads to increased profits.
+## 9_A promotion level of 2.01 million leads to increased profits.

-The USA experiences maximum sales with a 3.4% promotion increase from 32%.
+## 10_The USA experiences maximum sales with a 3.4% promotion increase from 32%.

-Tools Used:
+# Tools Used:
-Figma for the background layout.
+## _Figma for the background layout.
-Tableau for the data visualization.
+## _Tableau for the data visualization.
 🔗 [Tableau Public Link]:  https://lnkd.in/dVMT_jmW
 Image:
 ![Screenshot 2024-01-24 091644](https://github.com/mohamedsabry20/Sales-Tableau-Dashboard/assets/155188606/cc4d3abe-0419-4440-a426-b23d364966d7)